-An incorrect response results in a disappointing absence of any new animation.
-If a key is held down, all movement will stop until it is released.
+An incorrect response results in a low "beep" sound and a disappointing absence of any new animation.
+If a key is held down, all movement will stop until it is released (Atari version only).

 After the Game

 After a game (usually a series of eight correct matches), a major reward with graphics and sound is presented, and a new game will automatically begin.
 A child may play the same game again and again, or a number of children may take turns playing.